 There’s nothing like getting a top education in college.
 Unfortunately, the price of college tuition has been rising steadily over the last decade.
 In 2019, the U.S government student debt alone was responsible for 1.6 Trillion dollars of the deficit.
+That’s a lot of student loans.
 That’s a lot of zeros.
 That is a 116 percent increase over the same 10 year period.
 It is amazing to think that the average person with U.S. household debt owes just over $47,000.

 The statistics are scary, and as you digest that number in your stomach I wish I could tell you that number is going down, but it is not.
 As the cost for college continues to rise, so does student debt.

 Students and parents are looking for ways to reduce this debt.
 What prompted me to write this article was the information or misinformation I searched and found on the internet.
 I found numerous companies offering their services to you to help you with your student loan debt.
 This is why it is so important that you have a financial plan.
 You want to be able to live comfortably, even if you do have a significant amount of student loans.

 Private companies may contact you with offers to help you with your student loans for a fee.
 Remember you never have to pay for help with your student loans.
 The U.S. Department of Education and their loan services will help you for FREE!